 About BlueFoot Travel

 We offer sailing holidays in the Caribbean.
-Join us on board a private yacht and experience an unforgettable crewed charter.
-Book a private cabin for your sailing vacation – ideal for single travellers, couples and small groups.
-Relax, enjoy delicious food, get hands-on sailing experience with an RYA sailing instructor.
+Join us on board a shared yacht and experience an unforgettable crewed cabin charter.
+Book a cabin for your sailing vacation – ideal for solo and single travellers, couples and small groups.
+Relax and recharge.
+Enjoy delicious healthy food.
+Get hands-on sailing experience with an RYA sailing instructor.
 And, have lots of fun as we sail from one beautiful island to the next.
 Sail in style with BlueFoot Travel.